-The federal government realized that situations such as this had to be fixed in 1956 when the Social Security Act was expanded to include a new insurance program for U.S. workers suffering from severe disabilities.
-This program, known as Social Security Disability Insurance (SSDI), offers relief to qualified workers who can no longer earn a living by providing them with a monthly benefit for living expenses.
+The federal government realized that situations like this had to be fixed in 1956 when the Social Security Act was expanded to include a new insurance program for U.S. workers suffering from severe disabilities.
+This program, known as Social Security Disability Insurance (SSDI), offers relief to qualified workers who can no longer work due to disability by providing them with a monthly benefit for living expenses.

 SSDI can be of great help to disabled workers, but applying for benefits through this program can be difficult, stressful and time consuming.
-Residents of Justin, TX, may apply online or at the local SSA office in Denton, but you will first need to prepare a large amount of supporting documentation, including proof of your birth, residence, identity and disability, which means you have to request medical records from your doctors.
+Residents of Justin, TX, may apply online or at the local SSA office in Denton.
+First, you will need to prepare a large amount of supporting documentation, including proof of your birth, residence, identity and disability.
+This may require you to request medical records from your doctors.

-If you make errors in your application or miss deadlines for submitting your documents, your review could be delayed beyond the two to three months it usually takes.
+If you make errors in your application or miss deadlines in submitting your documents, your review could be delayed beyond the two to three months that the process usually takes.
 In addition, 67 percent of applications are denied even when everything appears to be in order.
-If you are denied after your first review, you will have to file an appeal and will probably have to schedule a hearing with an administrative law judge.
+If you are denied after your first review, you will have to file an appeal and will likely have to schedule a hearing with an administrative law judge.

-To improve your odds of getting approved expeditiously for SSDI, you may want to hire experienced disability law professional.
-A knowledgeable expert from Chermol & Fishman, LLC will help complete your application as accurately as possible, and speak with your doctors to ensure that your medical records show what the SSA wants to see.
+To greatly improve your odds of getting approved for SSDI, you may want to hire an experienced disability attorney.
+A knowledgeable expert from Chermol & Fishman, LLC will help complete your application as accurately as possible, and can speak with your doctors to ensure that your medical records show what the SSA wants to see.

-If your application is denied and you have to attend a hearing, we will do all of the hard work so that you have the time you need to stay focused on your personal situation.
+If your application is denied and you have to attend a hearing, we will do all of the hard work so that you can take the time you need to stay focused on your personal priorities.
 For more information on whether you are a candidate for SSDI, contact us today for a free consultation.

 Saturday : Closed